Characterizations of quasitrivial symmetric nondecreasing associative operations: Associative operations

 which proves \eqref{eq:FUmm}.
 We then observe that $G$ is necessarily unique. \end{proof}

 \begin{remark} \begin{enumerate} \item[(a)] Theorem~\ref{thm:main2} also holds for $n=2$ but brings no information in this case.
 However, Proposition~\ref{prop:MarMayTor} shows that associativity follows from quasitriviality, symmetry, and nondecreasing monotonicity. \item[(b)] Each of the conditions of Theorem~\ref{thm:main2} is necessary as soon as $n\geq 3$.
-Indeed, \begin{itemize} \item the sum operation $F(x_1,\ldots,x_n)=\sum_{i=1}^nx_i$ over the reals $X=\R$ is symmetric, nondecreasing, and associative, but not quasitrivial; \item the projection operation $F(x_1,\ldots,x_n)=x_1$ over any chain $X$ is quasitrivial, nondecreasing, and associative, but not symmetric; \item the ternary operation $F\colon L_3^2\to L_3$, with $L_3=\{1,2,3\}$, defined as $F(1,1,1)=1$, $F(x,y,z)=2$, if $2\in\{x,y,z\}$, $F(x,y,z)=3$ if $3\in\{x,y,z\}$ and $2\notin\{x,y,z\}$ is quasitrivial, symmetric, and associative, but it is not nondecreasing; \item the ternary median operation \eqref{eq:medz} on any chain is quasitrivial, symmetric, and nondecreasing, but it is not associative. \end{itemize} None of the four operations above is of the form given in \eqref{eq:FUmm}. \item[(c)] In the proof of Theorem~\ref{thm:main2} the symmetry condition is used only to prove that $(ii)\Rightarrow (iii)$.
+Indeed, \begin{itemize} \item the sum operation $F(x_1,\ldots,x_n)=\sum_{i=1}^nx_i$ over the reals $X=\R$ is symmetric, nondecreasing, and associative, but not quasitrivial; \item the projection operation $F(x_1,\ldots,x_n)=x_1$ over any chain $X$ is quasitrivial, nondecreasing, and associative, but not symmetric; \item the ternary operation $F\colon L_3^2\to L_3$, with $L_3=\{1,2,3\}$, defined as $F(1,1,1)=1$, $F(x,y,z)=2$, if $2\in\{x,y,z\}$, $F(x,y,z)=3$ if $3\in\{x,y,z\}$ and $2\notin\{x,y,z\}$ is quasitrivial, symmetric, and associative, but it is not nondecreasing; \item the ternary median operation, defined on any chain by

+is quasitrivial, symmetric, and nondecreasing, but it is not associative. \end{itemize} None of the four operations above is of the form given in \eqref{eq:FUmm}. \item[(c)] In the proof of Theorem~\ref{thm:main2} the symmetry condition is used only to prove that $(ii)\Rightarrow (iii)$.
 We observe that this condition can then be relaxed into the following one:

 \end{enumerate} \end{remark}

 \begin{definition}[{see \cite{Ack,DudMuk06}}] Let $F\colon X^n\to X$ and $H\colon X^2\to X$ be associative operations. $F$ is said to be \emph{derived from} (or \emph{reducible to}) $H$ if $F(x_1,\ldots,x_n)=x_1\circ\cdots\circ x_n$ for all $x_1,\ldots,x_n\in X$, where $x\circ y=H(x,y)$. \end{definition}